Food premises: frequently asked questions

 Under the Health Protection and Promotion Actowners and operators have an obligation to notify the Medical Office of Health of their intentions to operate a food premises.

-Anyone wishing to prepare and sell food to the public must notify the Medical Officer of Health in writing (PDF, < 1 MB) prior to the operation of their business.
+Anyone wishing to prepare and sell food to the public must notify the Medical Officer of Health in writing (fillable PDF, printable < 1 MB) prior to the operation of their business.
 The Starter Kit: A Guide to Opening and Operating A Food Premises (PDF, < 1 MB) provides a list of requirements that food premises must follow.
 A public health inspector is available to educate owners/operators on these items.

 How can you learn more about food safety?